Minor and Clusters

 *Students must obtain a permission code from the ASL program advisor to register for ASL 106.
 ASL majors and minors will be permitted to register first.

-Choose four of the following courses, with at least one course having an ASL course number:
+Choose four of the following courses, with at least two courses having an ASL course number:

 - ASL 203W: Advanced ASL